-Shara Worden received a BA in Opera from the University of North Texas.
+Shara Nova received a BA in Opera from the University of North Texas.
 After moving to New York, she began studying composition with composer/performer Padma Newsome (Clogs, The National).
 During this time she composed music for several off-Broadway theater productions of plays by Adam Rapp and Jean-Paul Sartre.
 In 2004, she assembled a band, My Brightest Diamond, and released Bring Me The Workhorse(2006), A Thousand Shark’s Teeth (2008) and All Things Will Unwind (2011) on Asthmatic Kitty Records.
-Recent years have found Worden in the role of composer as much as songwriter.
+Recent years have found Nova in the role of composer as much as songwriter.
 She has received commissions from the chamber ensemble, yMusic; the Brooklyn Youth Chorus and the Young New Yorkers’ Chorus; the string quartet, Brooklyn Rider; and violist Nadia Sirota.
-Currently, she is composing an operetta with playwright & director Andrew Ondrejcak to premiere at DeSingel in Antwerp, Belgium in September 2013.
-Additionally, many composers, songwriters and filmmakers have sought out Worden’s distinctive voice, including Sarah Kirkland Snider, Sufjan Stevens, The Blind Boys of Alabama, Laurie Anderson, The Decemberists, David Byrne & Fatboy Slim, as well as Matthew Ritchie & Matthew Barney.
+Additionally, many composers, songwriters and filmmakers have sought out Nova’s distinctive voice, including Sarah Kirkland Snider, Sufjan Stevens, The Blind Boys of Alabama, Laurie Anderson, The Decemberists, David Byrne & Fatboy Slim, as well as Matthew Ritchie & Matthew Barney.